-But something that struck me is that for those of us working in global organizations—it can be hard to turn ideas on climate change into action.
+But something that struck me is that for those of us working in global organisations—it can be hard to turn ideas on climate change into action.
 It’s easy to feel that individual actions have limited impact, which can quickly be demotivating.

-I feel lucky that my team in Deloitte Japan encourages us to spend 10% of working hours on initiatives of our interest, and also hosts internal collaborative sessions to share sustainability trends and cutting-edge initiatives.
+I feel lucky that my team in Deloitte Japan encourages us to spend 10% of working hours on initiatives of our interest and also hosts internal collaborative sessions to share sustainability trends and cutting-edge initiatives.
 In addition, Deloitte encourages young leaders, like myself and my OYW peers, to share our initiatives with colleagues in other business areas or other Deloitte offices to enhance collaboration.
-More organizations should make space for young leaders’ voices to be heard and to facilitate their efforts to drive decarbonisation initiatives.
+More organisations should make space for young leaders’ voices to be heard and to facilitate their efforts to drive decarbonisation initiatives.
 It’s imperative that the young leaders of today help build and grow the future of tomorrow.

 “I feel like I’m making an impact that matters when I’m collaborating with my colleagues to find solutions to the most challenging problems our society faces—even if they are just small steps in the right direction.”

 3. How can people take action, no matter how small or large, to combat climate change?